 A Year in The Life: OC Advisory Board

-By Zach Birmingham, Ocean Connectors Advisory Board Member
+By Zach Birmingham, Senior Environmental Specialist at the Port of San Diego and Ocean Connectors Advisory Board Member

 Inspired from a presentation during LEAD San Diego’s 2015 Impact Program by Ocean Connectors founder Frances Kinney, I sought to introduce myself, and see what help I could lend.
 In the whirlwind that followed I worked with colleagues in the program to write a strategic plan for the organization, and ultimately accepted an invitation for Advisory Board service shortly after graduating from LEAD.
 I’ve put in quite a bit of work since, and find myself getting asked by friends and family what inspired me.
 I’ve heard it summed up best by fellow Advisory Board member Brian Clapper: “It’s about those kids.”

 The ability to pay a gift forward that was given to me is humbling.
 The ocean has been everything to me since I was big enough to know what it was: home, career and playground.
 The chance to pass that on to a generation of kids who may not get exposed to it otherwise, is an opportunity worth working for.
 That work has benefited me as well.
 This past year I have been stretched farther than I would have otherwise, and gotten the chance to see big ideas take shape.

 As part of the strategic plan, I worked with Frances on developing a new growth opportunity for the organization in the form of Eco Tours.
 Building on a common interest for adventure and nature, I helped her to put structure around her vision to fund the free programs we offer to the kids, by providing similar experiences to adults and families.
 We ran our first Eco Tour in July, which inspired smiling faces and new friendships.
 It was a chance to draw on the business acumen that I learned over my career, and transform my experience working as a captain running charters on commercial passenger boats and private yachts to do some good for the world.